2026 BAL season

-The 2026 BAL season, also known as BAL Season 6, will be the 6th season of the Basketball Africa League (BAL).
-The playoffs and finals will be held in BK Arena in Kigali, Rwanda, for a fifth time, as a result of a long-term agreement with the country.
+The 2026 BAL season, also known as BAL Season 6, was the 6th season of the Basketball Africa League (BAL).
+The playoffs and finals were held in BK Arena in Kigali, Rwanda, for a fifth time, as a result of a long-term agreement with the country.
+The season began on 27 March and finished on 31 May 2026 with the final.
+The RSSB Tigers from Rwanda won their first title, after beating Petro de Luanda in the final.

-The winners will earn the right to play in the 2026 FIBA Intercontinental Cup.
-Al Ahli Tripoli were the previous champions, but have not yet qualified for the competition.
+As winners, RSSB Tigers earned the right to play in the 2026 FIBA Intercontinental Cup.
+Al Ahli Tripoli were the previous champions, but did not qualify for the competition, as they lost in the finals of the Libyan Division I.

 Venues

 Under a long-term agreement between the Rwanda Development Board and the BAL, the playoffs and finals will be held in the BK Arena in Kigali, Rwanda, for a record fifth time.